grindsa/acme2certifier/docs/openssl.md

 - `openssl_conf` -  *optional* - file in openssl.conf format containing certificate extensions to be applied
 - `whitelist` - *optional* - list of allowed common names and sans.
 Format per entry must follow the [regular expression syntax](https://docs.python.org/3/library/re.html)- To be stored in json format
 - `blacklist` - *optional* - list of prohibited common names and sans.
 Format per entry must follow the [regular expression syntax](https://docs.python.org/3/library/re.html).
 To be stored in json format
+- `save_cert_as_hex` - *optional* - serialnumber in hex format will be used as filename to save enrolled certificates

 `whitelist` and `blecklist` options can be used independently from each other.
 When used together please note that that a positive result of a blacklist check takes presendence over the posivite result of a whitelist check.